 Click to contact our Philadelphia Cerebral Palsy lawyers today

-Medical malpractice cases can be especially challenging, as it takes some work to discover what actually happened and who should be held liable.
-As a Philadelphia cerebral palsy lawyer, count on us to perform the legwork required to figure out how this condition manifested for your child.
-Some of the ways we can help include:
+Cerebral palsy cases can be especially challenging, as it takes some work to discover what happened and who should be held liable.
+When you work with a Philadelphia cerebral palsy attorney, they can handle the legwork required to figure out how this condition manifested for your child.
+Some necessary steps will include:

 - Interviewing witnesses to the baby’s birth